Generating Polygon Differences with the Clipper Transformer

 Map tiles by Stamen Design, under CC-BY-3.0.
 Data by OpenStreetMap, under CC-BY-SA.

-To determine if a park had a building cut out or not, check for an attribute called _clipped.
-If that attribute is set to no then the before and after area should be the same.
+To determine whether a park has a building cutout, check the _clipped attribute.
+If that attribute is set to no, then the before and after areas should be the same.

 Data Attribution